 As we mentioned in our previous blog, your attack surface is a constantly evolving source of risks.
-This is compounded by the fact that most financial services companies can only see a portion of their attack surface – we believe they’re missing 30 to 50 percent.
+This is compounded by the fact that most organisations can only see a portion of their attack surface – we believe they’re missing 30 to 50 percent.

 This is in part due to the imposing of a scope on the discovery process – such as setting a defined IT infrastructure or a set of IP addresses.
 Also, most discovery processes aren’t going far enough.
 Today’s attack surfaces stretch way beyond the organisation’s own control and include your service providers as well.
 So, if you use SaaS platforms and solutions, or the cloud, or run your buckets in Amazon – all these things need to be accounted for.